New Jersey Bankruptcy Lawyers

 Chapter 13 Bankruptcy – A chapter 13 bankruptcy is also called a wage earner’s plan.
 It enables individuals with regular income to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.
 If the debtor’s current monthly income is less than the applicable state median, the plan will be for three years unless the court approves a longer period “for cause.”
 (1) If the debtor’s current monthly income is greater than the applicable state median, the plan generally must be for five years.
 In no case may a plan provide for payments over a period longer than five years.
 11 U.S.C. §1322(d).
 During this time the law forbids creditors from starting or continuing collection efforts.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.
-Call us today at (908) 561-5577 or contact us online.
+Call us today at (732) 253-4512 or contact us online.
 Your initial consultation is free.
-We will come to you or you can schedule an appointment at one of our offices in Woodbridge, Watchung or Lyndhurst NJ.
+You can schedule an appointment at one of our office locations across New Jersey.